The Ohio Community Corrections

 POLICY ROUNDTABLE (with preferred seating for elected officials)

-In addition to the keynotes, a full slate of workshops will cover many of the latest evidence-based practices that have been shown to reduce recidivism.
-The workshops will address the needs of community corrections professionals in both residential and non-residential settings and will cover timely topics including: PREA for community corrections, working with opiate dependent offenders, behavior management, mental health and medication, assessments, the role of family programming in reducing recidivism, and working with difficult populations.
-In addition, Ohio Department of Rehabilitation and Correction staff will present two CQI workshops.
+In addition to the keynotes, a full slate of workshops will cover many of the latest evidence-based practices that have been shown to promote successful re-entry and reduce recidivism.
+The workshops will address the needs of community corrections professionals in both residential and non-residential settings and will cover timely topics including: PREA for community corrections, working with veterans, effective role play, incorporating family into working with clients, and meeting offender needs in rural communities.
+This year’s conference features a special focus on the opiate epidemic that is impacting communities across Ohio and will include a policy roundtable on the use of medication assisted treatment (MAT) as well as a series of workshops on the challenges of working with offenders with opiate use disorders in both residential and non-residential community corrections.

 Up to 10.5 RCHs & CEUs